brycewray/hugo-site/content/posts/2018/10/client-too-smart.md

 ---
-title: The client is too smart for you
+title: "The client is too smart for you"
-subtitle: The email client, that is
+subtitle: "The email client, that is"
-description: Pretty emails don’t work so well in an Outlook-centric business world.
+description: "Pretty emails don’t work so well in an Outlook-centric business world."
 author: Bryce Wray
 date: 2018-10-11T15:30:00-05:00
 lastmod: 2020-01-31T10:30:00-06:00